 It goes hand-in-hand with exploration.

-2018 was a year of exploration: My family visited all 50 states in just 6 months.
+2018 was a year of exploration: My family visited all fifty states in just six months.

 We took it as it came.

 I learned to focus and get work done anywhere with a wifi-fi connection.
-My husband learned to independently manage two children on the road without much of plan.
+My husband learned to independently manage two children on the road in a Honda without much of a plan.